3 Struggling Capitals Essential for a Comeback

 About a week ago, Lars Eller was a playoff hero in Washington.
 Many, including Isabelle Khurshudyan of the Washington Post, sung praises of Eller after he replaced Backstrom as the Capitals’ second line center while Backstrom was out with injury.
 These praises were well deserved.
 Eller was a major reason the Capitals were able to win the first two games of the series in Tampa.
 With Backstrom out of the lineup in Games 1 and 2, Eller saw more ice time than any Washington forward and scored four points, including the eventual game-winner in the second period of Game 2.

 Since Game 2, however, Eller has struggled.
-In Games 2 and 3, Eller took five penalties, two of which resulted in Lightning power play goals.
-After Eller remained on the second line in Games 3 and 4 despite Backstrom’s return to the lineup, Washington head coach Barry Trotz demoted him back to the third line in Game 5.
+In Games 3 and 4, Eller took five penalties, two of which resulted in Lightning power play goals.
+After Eller remained on the second line in those games despite Backstrom’s return to the lineup, Washington head coach Barry Trotz demoted him back to the third line in Game 5.

 When the Capitals needed Eller the most, with their longtime franchise center out of the lineup and needing someone to fill in on the second line, Eller excelled.
 Now, after three games where both Eller and the Capitals have struggled, Eller needs to elevate once more.
 With Lighting goaltender Andrei Vasilevskiy proving tough to beat, the Capitals need to generate chances against him from everywhere in the lineup.
 If both Eller and Backstrom are as effective as they’ve shown they can be in these playoffs, it would give Washington three legitimate scoring lines.